SusmitWani/Computer_Networks_CS_F303/Lab 9/README.txt

 Steps to run the code
 1. Generating the Public and Private Keys:
+Note that the code will work with key of length 2048 only.
+Will need to modify array sizes if key size needs to be changed.

 >>> openssl genrsa -out private.pem 2048
 >>> openssl rsa -in private.pem -outform PEM -pubout -out public.pem